 “I’ve been experiencing headaches over the past 4 months.
-At first, I would only get a headache once every month, but I had 2 last week and ended up taking four days off work.”
+At first, I would only get a headache once every month, but I had two last week and ended up taking 4 days off work.”

 What questions might you ask to find out more about the headaches?

-Where is the pain? –“It’s just here – above my eye.” *Patient points to the left half of forehead*
+Where is the pain? –“It’s just here – above my left eye, on my forehead.”

-How would you describe the pain? –“It’s a constant, throbbing pain.”
+How would you describe the pain? –“It’s constant, throbbing pain.”

 Does it spread anywhere else? –“Sometimes, but not always, it spreads to the other side of my forehead.
 It can feel like my whole forehead is being stabbed by lots of needles.”